Miss Italia: Founding of the modern day contest (1946-present)

-Since 1959 the organizer of Miss Italia has been Enzo Mirigliani, to whose work the contest owes much of its current success.
+From 1959 to 1988 the sole organizer of Miss Italia had been Enzo Mirigliani, to whose work the contest owes much of its current success.
 The jury groups that elect Miss Italia have included celebrities such as Totò, Giorgio de Chirico, Giovannino Guareschi, Luchino Visconti, Vittorio De Sica, Gina Lollobrigida, Alberto Lattuada, Marcello Mastroianni, Ugo Tognazzi, Lina Wertmüller, Dino Risi, Alberto Sordi, and Claudia Cardinale.

+In 1989, Mirigliani and his daughter Patrizia Mirigliani started to organize the contest together until Enzo Mirigliani stepped down in May 2010 and died in 2011.
+After that Patrizia Mirigliani became the sole organizer of the contest.

 Besides the title of "Miss Italia", during the pageant other consolation prizes are also awarded, including "Miss Elegance" and "Miss Cinema".
-In 1991 a separate pageant was instituted, called "Miss Italia Nel Mondo", a competition for Italian women living abroad.
+In 1991 a separate pageant was instituted, called "Miss Italia nel Mondo", a competition for Italian women living abroad.